 (d) In dicot stems, the cambium cells that are present between the primary xylem and primary phloem are called the intrafascicular cambium, whereas the interfascicular cambium is formed by the adjoining medullary cells with the intrafascicular cambium.
 This meristematic form is the interfascicular cambium.

 (f) Stem hairs are trichomes that grow on stems.
 Trichomes are multicellular epidermal cells, and these can be branched or unbranched and soft or rigid.
-These protect plants form physical dangers and also help in preventing much loss of water.
+These protect plants from physical dangers and also help in preventing much loss of water.
 Root hairs are unicellular epidermal cells present in the roots of plants.
 Root hairs help in absorbing water and important minerals from the soil for the growth of the plant.

 Also, check the NCERT Books and NCERT Syllabus here